Luke 4

 Comments Luke 4:33-34

-Here, it clearly says that the dark side itself knows the Lord very well and fears Him.
-The dark side’s knowledge of the Lord is clear about whom the Lord is, and all should notice in this place that the dark has told us that the Lord Jesus is the Holy One of God.
-Even the enemy of the light knows the Lord.
+In this verse, it clearly says that the dark side itself knows the Lord Jesus very well and fears Him.
+The dark side’s knowledge of the Lord Jesus is clear about who the Lord is, and all should notice in this place that the dark has told that the Lord Jesus is the Holy One of God.
+Even the enemy of the light knows the Lord Jesus.

 And Jesus rebuked him, saying, Be silent, and come out from him.
 And the demon having thrown him in the midst came out from him, having done him no hurt.